 Mental health problems are one of the main causes of the global disease burden.
 Depression is the second leading cause of disability worldwide, affecting an estimated 264 million, while suicide is the biggest killer of young men under 50 in the UK.

 3. Mental health is universal

 We all have mental health.
-Just like physical health, mental health exists on a spectrum.
+Just like physical health, mental health exists on a spectrum and includes people from all ethnicities and religions (here's some more on how Muslims can suffer from poor mental health).
 Around 1 in 4 of us will experience a mental health problem, but we all have difficult mental health days, and we will all benefit from a world where mental health is taken as seriously as physical health.